 - Make the pie filling: Place the peeled apple slices in a large mixing bowl.
 Add the granulated sugar, flour, cinnamon, and lemon juice.
 Stir gently to combine.

-- Place a large piece of aluminum foil directly under the pie but on the rack below the rack the pie is on (this will catch any drips, and help with easy clean-up)
+TIP FOR BAKING: Place a large piece of aluminum foil under the pie in oven, on the rack below the one the pie will be on.
+This will catch any drips, and help with easy clean-up.

 Bake pie at 425 degrees for 40-45 minutes.
 Pie should be bubbly and golden brown when done.
 Remove hot pie to a wire rack to cool a bit before serving.
 Slice a piece, top it with some vanilla ice cream... and ENJOY!